About Cosmic Pursuits

 In these pages, you get access to free tips, advice, and suggestions to help you learn more about what to see in the night sky.
 Whether you’re a hands-on or an armchair stargazer, you’ll find something here to challenge your intellect and imagination and to help you gain perspective on your own life and place in this amazing universe.

-My name is Brian Ventrudo, and I’m your ‘tour guide’ for these Cosmic Pursuits.
+My name is Brian Ventrudo, and I’m your ‘tour guide’ for these Cosmic Pursuits and a contributing editor at Sky & Telescope magazine.

 Since I write and publish this site, you might wonder… what do I know about astronomy and stargazing?